RODreis2/Load-Balancer-ffmpeg/README.md

---FFmpeg Local Task Load Balancer (Thread-Based)
+## FFmpeg Local Task Load Balancer (Thread-Based)

 This project is a local task dispatcher and load balancer for FFmpeg jobs, implemented in Python using threads and a task queue.
-Its main goal is to process multiple video encoding tasks concurrently, distributing them across a fixed number of worker threads while maintaining a simple and predictable architecture.
+Its main goal is to process multiple video re-encoding tasks concurrently, distributing them across a fixed number of worker threads while maintaining a simple and predictable architecture.

---Project Purpose
+## Project Purpose

 - The objective of this project is learning-oriented, focusing on: